-In order to facilitate the course of our conversation, I suggest following some principles:

-- everyone has the right to express their opinions we are not obliged to be unanimous.
+- c) Information about recording the interview, assurance of anonymity (text: Our meeting will be recorded in audio form.
+This is necessary due to the inability to accurately note down your statements.
+I assure you that no one will be quoted by name, and the record of our conversation and any personal data regarding its participants will be used for research purposes only and will not be disclosed to any unauthorised persons) - d) Discussion about the principles of the meeting (text: in order to facilitate the course of our conversation, I suggest following some principles: - everyone has the right to express their opinions we are not obliged to be unanimous.
 Every opinion is important and valuable to us there are no good or bad statements, we want them to be honest, - we will not interrupt each other only one person will speak at a time.
 We will mainly address the other participants of the meeting, not the moderator who only supports our discussion, - if there is a misunderstanding, please explain the matter.
-The moderator will also make sure that s/he understands your statements well, - we will turn down or turn off mobile phones, - we ask the participants to stick to the topics of the meeting the role of the moderator will be, among others, to bring the discussion on to the right track in order to shorten digressions and ensure that participants do not leave the main thread of the discussion.)
+The moderator will also make sure that he / she understands your statements well, - we will turn down or turn off mobile phones, - we ask the participants to stick to the topics of the meeting the role of the moderator will be, among others, to bring the discussion on to the right track in order to shorten digressions and ensure that participants do not leave the main thread of the discussion.)